On Serre Intersection Multiplicity Conjecture: Intersection on singular schemes

 \section{Intersection on singular schemes}

 For all schemes ( quasi-projective or singular ) there exists a functorial homomorphism

-called Riemann-Roch homomorphism or (Todd genus), where $K_0(X)$ is the Grothendieck group of finite modules up to short exact sequences ( sometimes denoted $G_0$ or $K_0'$ .
-In the smooth category this homomorphism is an isomorphism and is defined by $\tau(E)=ch(E).
-Td(X)$, where
+called Riemann-Roch homomorphism or (Todd genus), where $K_0(X)$ is the Grothendieck group of finite modules up to short exact sequences (sometimes denoted $G_0$ or $K_0'$).

-for line bundles $L_i$.
 The strategy to extend the definition of $\tau$ to singular category, proceeds by embedding $X \hookrightarrow M$ in a smooth scheme $M$ and then define

-The definition of $ch_M^X(E)$ uses McPherson graph construction in a way that extension of $\tau$ to the singular category is unique.
-Therefore, it is an isomorphism for all schemes when tensored with $\mathbb{Q}$.
-This homomorphism satisfies
+The definition of $ch_M^X(E^{\bullet})$ uses McPherson graph construction followed by the above mentioned embedding, \cite{I}, \cite{F} Chap.
+18. The extension of $\tau$ to the singular category is unique.
+Therefore, it is an isomorphism for all schemes when tensor with $\mathbb{Q}$.

-Let $E_{\bullet}$ be any complex of vector bundles on a scheme $X$ which is exact off a closed subscheme $Y$.
+Let $E^{\bullet}$ be any complex of vector bundles on a scheme $X$ which is exact off a closed subscheme $Y$.
 Then for any coherent sheaf $F$ on $X$, one has the following Riemann-Roch formula

+Formula (8) can be thought as a generalization to Tor formula as follows.
+It also recovers the fact that Serre definition of intersection multiplicity is in fact an identity of algebraic cycles.